 Dr. Snyder-Mackler is responsible for the overall administration and oversight of the DRI Clinical Research Core staff including three medical service representatives, a research coordinator, data analyst, and biostatistician.
 Further she will regularly interact with the principal investigators of the research projects within the COBRE to facilitate and enhance their scientific work.

-Ryan Polhig is our resident biostatician.
-Dr. Pohlig received his PhD in research methodology from the University of Pittsburgh in 2012.
-He provides biostatistical support using state-of-the-art data analysis procedures to analyze research data.
+TBD our resident biostatician.
+Our biostatistician will proovide biostatistical support using state-of-the-art data analysis procedures to analyze research data.
 He assists investigators in preparing the data analysis sections for scientific publications.
-In the case of pilot projects, Ryan also provides design support for investigators as they refine their study questions and hypotheses.
+In the case of pilot projects, he also will provide design support for investigators as they refine their study questions and hypotheses.
 He also works with investigators to determine and verify appropriate sample size estimations for research projects to ensure high quality scientific work.

 Dr. Liyun Wang is an associate professor of mechanical engineering at the University of Delaware.
 She received a BS in mechanical engineering an MS in biomedical engineering from the University of Science and Technology of China (Hefei) a PhD in mechanical/biomedical engineering from the City University of New York.
 She conducted postdoctoral research in orthopedics at the Mount Sinai School of Medicine before joining the University of Delaware in 2005.
 She is the recipient of the Alice L Jee Young Investigator Award (2007).
 Dr. Wang's research interests are bone and cartilage biomechanics, bioimaging, and mathematical modeling.
 She is interested in how mechanical loading influences cell and tissue functions and responses.
 The ultimate goals of her studies on load-induced solute transport around bone cells and cross-talk between bone and cartilage in the joint are i) to elucidate the cellular and molecular mechanisms underlying osteoporosis and osteoarthritis; and ii) to develop more effective treatments.